ajakaja/ajakaja.github.io/_cache/bayes.md

 $$\text{posterior odds} = \text{prior odds } \times \text{ relative likelihood}$$

 It's easy to do in our heads.
-The classic example gain:
+The classic example again:

 $$\frac{1}{6}$$ of people are sick, so $$\frac{(H)}{(\neg H)}$$ = $$\frac{1}{5}$$.
 The test reports sick people as sick $$\frac{10}{11}$$ of the time, but healthy people as sick $$\frac{1}{11}$$ of the time, so $$\frac{(E \| H)}{(E \| \neg H)} = \frac{10/11}{1/11}$$.
 Finally: